lukeapage/eslint-plugin-destructuring/docs/rules/no-rename.md

-# no-rename
+# in-params

 When destructuring an object, you can provide the variable name in order to have the variable name differ from the object property.
+This can produce confusing code that is harder to read that ES5 code, therefore this rule prevents it.

 ## Rule Details